MicrosoftDocs/azure-ai-docs/articles/search/search-limits-quotas-capacity.md

 ## API request limits

+Limits on payloads and queries exist because unbounded queries can destabilize your search service.
+Typically, such queries are created programmatically.
+If your application generates search queries programmatically, we recommend designing it in such a way that it doesn't generate queries of unbounded size.
+If you must exeed a supported limit, you should [test your workload](search-performance-analysis.md#develop-baseline-numbers) so that you know what to expect.

 Except where noted, the following API requests apply to all programmable interfaces, including the Azure SDKs.

-+ General:
+General:

 + Supported maximum payload limit is 16 MB for indexing and query requests via REST API and SDKs.
 + Maximum 8-KB URL length (applies to REST APIs only).

-+ Indexing APIs:
+Indexing APIs:

 + Supported maximum 1,000 documents per batch of index uploads, merges, or deletes.

-+ Query APIs:
+Query APIs:

 + Maximum 32 fields in $orderby clause.
 + Maximum 100,000 characters in a search clause.
 + Maximum number of clauses in search is 3,000.
 + Maximum limits on [wildcard](query-lucene-syntax.md#bkmk_wildcard) and [regular expression](query-lucene-syntax.md#bkmk_regex) queries, as enforced by [Lucene](https://lucene.apache.org/core/7_0_1/core/org/apache/lucene/util/automaton/RegExp.html).
 It caps the number of patterns, variations, or matches to 1,000 instances.
 This limit is in place to avoid engine overload.

-+ Search terms:
+Search terms:

 + Supported maximum search term size is 32,766 bytes (32 KB minus 2 bytes) of UTF-8 encoded text.
 Applies to keyword search and the text property of vector search.
 + Supported maximum search term size is 1,000 characters for [prefix search](query-simple-syntax.md#prefix-queries) and [regex search](query-lucene-syntax.md#bkmk_regex).

-Limits on payloads and queries exist because unbounded queries can destabilize your search service.
-Typically, such queries are created programmatically.
-If your application generates search queries programmatically, we recommend designing it in such a way that it doesn't generate queries of unbounded size.
-If you must exeed a supported limit, you should test your workload so that you know what to expect.

 ## API response limits